-- 1. "Allied Health Professional" or "AHP" means an individual, other than a licensed Practitioner, who is qualified within the limitations of his or her license and credentials as required by state law to exercise independent professional judgment or to be accorded Privileges to render medical or surgical care under the supervision of or in collaboration with a Medical Staff Appointee who has been accorded the comparable Privileges to provide such care in the Hospital.
-Such AHPs may include but are not limited to speech pathologists, certified registered nurse anesthetists, physician assistants, surgical assistants, nurse midwives, advanced nurse practitioner, but may not in any event include chiropractors. - 2.
+- 1. "Advanced Practice Professional" or "APP" means an individual, other than a Practitioner, who is qualified within the limitations of their license and credentials as required by state law to exercise independent professional judgement or to be accorded privileges to render medical or surgical care under the supervision of or in collaboration with a licensed practitioner Medical Staff appointee who has been accorded the comparable privileges to provide such care in the hospital.
+Such APPs may include, but are not limited to, physician assistants and advanced practice registered nurses (i.e. Certified Nurse Practitioner, Certified Nurse Midwife, Clinical Nurse Specialist, Certified Registered Nurse Anesthetists) who are granted privileges ("mid-level providers") or other Practitioner directed APPs who practice pursuant to a scope of service/position description recognized by the hospital, but who may not in any event include chiropractors.
+For purposes of the bylaws, "Advanced Practice Professionals" shall not be deemed to include those non credentialed individuals ("Clinical Assistants" pursuant to the hospital policy) whose appointment and competencies are handled outside the Medical Staff process. - 2.
 "Board of Trustees" or "Board" means the Board of Trustees of Clinton Memorial Hospital. - 3.
-"Clinical Privileges" or "Privileges" means the permission granted to a Practitioner or AHP by the Board to render specific diagnostic, therapeutic services. - 4.
+"Clinical Privileges" or "Privileges" means the Board's recognition of an individual's competence and qualifications to render specific diagnostic, therapeutic, medical, dental, podiatric, chiropractic or surgical services - 4.
 "Day" means a calendar day unless otherwise specified in a particular context as "working day."
-A working day does not include weekends or state holidays. - 5.
+A working day does not include weekends or federal holidays. - 5.
 "Dentist" means an individual with a D.D.S. degree, or its equivalent, who is fully licensed to practice dentistry and whose practice is in the area of oral and maxillofacial surgery or the area of general dentistry or a specialty thereof. - 6.
-"Ex-officio" means service by virtue of an office or position held and, unless otherwise expressly provided, means without voting rights. - 7.
-"Hospital" means Clinton Memorial Hospital. - 8.
-"In good standing" means a Practitioner is currently not under suspension or serving with any limitation of voting or other prerogatives imposed by operations of the Bylaws, Rules and Regulations, or policy of the Medical Staff. - 9.
-"Medical Executive Committee" or "MEC" means the Executive Committee of the Medical Staff. - 10.
-"Medical Staff" or "Staff' means those Practitioners who have been duly appointed by the Board. - 11.
-"Medical Staff Appointee" or "Appointee" shall mean a Practitioner who is fully qualified for and has been granted appointment to the Medical Staff.
+"Hospital" means Clinton Memorial Hospital. - 7.
+"Medical Executive Committee" or "MEC" means the Executive Committee of the Medical Staff. - 8.
+"Medical Staff" or "Staff" or "Organized Medical Staff" means the formal organization of Practitioners who have been granted Medical Staff membership. - 9.
+"Medical Staff Appointee" or "Appointee" shall mean a Practitioner who is fully qualified for and has been granted appointment to the Medical Staff. - 10.
+"Medical Staff Rules and Regulations" means the Medical Staff document containing the Rules and Regulations of the organized Medical Staff as set forth in this Medical Staff document.

-- 12. "Medical Staff Rules and Regulations" means the Medical Staff document containing the Rules and Regulations of the organized Medical Staff as set forth in this Medical Staff document. - 13.
-"Medical Staff Year" means the period from January 1 through December 31. - 14.
-"Physician" means a graduate of an approved medical or osteopathic school of medicine who is licensed in the State of Ohio or any other state to practice medicine. - 15.
-"Podiatrist" means an individual with a D.P.M. degree who has an unrestricted licensed to practice podiatry. - 16.
-"Practitioner" means a Physician, Dentist, Podiatrist or Psychologist applying for or currently holding Medical Staff appointment or applying for or currently exercising, Clinical Privileges in the Hospital. - 17.
-"Prerogative" means a participatory right granted, by virtue of Staff category or otherwise, to a Staff Appointee and exercisable subject to the conditions imposed in the Medical Staff Bylaws and in other Hospital and Medical Staff documents and policies. - 18.
-"President & Chief Executive Officer" or "President & CEO" means the individual appointed by the Board to act on its behalf in the overall management of the Hospital. - 19.
-"Psychologist" means an individual with a doctoral degree in psychology, school psychology, or a doctoral degree deemed equivalent by the Ohio State Board of Psychology who has an unrestricted license to practice psychology. - 20.
-"Special Notice" means written notification that is either sent by certified mail, return receipt requested, or personal delivery with signed receipt. - 21.
-"Telemedicine" means the use of electronic equipment or other communication technologies to provide or support clinical care at a distance.
+- 11. "Physician" means a graduate of an approved medical or osteopathic school of medicine who is licensed in the State of Ohio or any other state to practice medicine. - 12.
+"Podiatrist" means an individual with a D.P.M. degree who has an unrestricted licensed to practice podiatry. - 13.
+"Practitioner" means a Physician, Dentist, or Podiatrist who has been granted clinical privileges and/or Medical Staff membership in the Hospital. - 14.
+"Prerogative" means a participatory right granted, by of the Medical Staff and exercised subject to the conditions imposed in these Bylaws and in other Hospital and Medical Staff policies. - 15.
+"Chief Executive Officer" or "CEO" means the individual appointed by the Board to act on its behalf in the overall management of the Hospital. - 16.
+"Psychologist" means an individual with a doctoral degree in psychology, school psychology, or a doctoral degree deemed equivalent by the Ohio State Board of Psychology who has an unrestricted license to practice psychology. - 17.
+"Telemedicine" aka "Telehealth" means the use of electronic equipment or other communication technologies to provide or support clinical care at a distance.